xxfoundation/elixxir-docs/multicast_channel.md

 The `UserMessage` message type is meant to authenticate the message as coming from a valid sender and provide the necessary identity information for that sender.
-The `Signature` field is a ECC signature over the `ChannelMessage` which can be verified using the user's ECC public key; this further strengthens the replay defence of the `ChannelMessage`.
+The `Signature` field is an ECC signature over the `ChannelMessage` which can be verified using the user's ECC public key; this further strengthens the replay defence of the `ChannelMessage`.
 The validation signature proves their registration